ivan-cardenas/PET-DigitalTwins/Chapter 3 Calculating PET Locally/Section 2.md

 Now, let's outline the step-by-step workflow for calculating PET using ArcGIS Pro.
 We'll cover the essential tools and explain their roles in the process.
 Don't worry if it seems overwhelming at first – we'll break it down into manageable steps:

-## 1. Climate Variables: T
+## 1. Climate Variables:
-he first step is to keep at hand the values of the temperature, humidity, solar radiation, solar angle, wet bulb temperature values that you respectively collected.
+The first step is to keep at hand the values of the temperature, humidity, solar radiation, solar angle, wet bulb temperature values that you respectively collected.
 We'll use the this values directly into the equation later on in our calculation process.

 ---
 ## 2. Deriving PET Inputs:
 PET calculation requires additional inputs, such as wind speed and solar radiation.
 We'll explain how to derive these inputs using various geoprocessing tools, such as the Calculate Statistics tool and the Area Solar Radiation tool.

 a.
-Wind Speed:
+Wind Speed
 b.
 Bowen Ratio: NDVI is categorized, water bodies, grass, buildings and trees are later added to the categorized NDVI raster.
 c.
-DEM:
+DEM
 d.
-Sky View Factor:
+Sky View Factor

 In order to do this you will need to know how to work with the Model Builder Tool.
 It is very helpful as it is a visual programming tool in ArcGIS Pro that allows you to create, customize, and automate geoprocessing workflows.
 First, let’s get you familiarized with some basic concepts in Model Builder:

 In Model Builder, the items displayed on the canvas have different colours and shapes, which convey specific meanings.
 Here's an explanation of the colour and shape meanings for each item in Model Builder: